blue-grey/blue-grey.github.io/reads/index.md

 Aspiration / Agnes Callard

-Late in the Day / Tessa Hadley
+~~Late in the Day / Tessa Hadley~~ tried this, couldn't stand the writing style

 The Man Who Solved The Market /